 Different wood species come with varying price points, each offering unique benefits:

-• Premium hardwoods (Oak, Sapele) – most expensive
+- Premium hardwoods (Oak, Sapele) – medium priced

-Although hardwoods are usually the most expensive, modified timber can often equal hardwood in terms of both appearance and performance.
+Although modified timber is usually the most expensive option, it can often outperform hardwood in terms of both appearance and performance.

 Window Design Complexity